 - An accepted method of payment

-if you use your vehicle regularly in NYC, it is important to know how to redeem your car as painlessly and efficiently as possible.
-You can find your towed vehicle by clicking on this link, and then clicking on the “locate towed vehicle” bar in the right column.
+If you use your vehicle regularly in NYC, knowing how to redeem your car as painlessly and efficiently as possible is essential.
+You can find your towed vehicle by clicking on this link and clicking on the “locate towed vehicle” bar in the right column.

-Please share your experiences when you redeemed your vehicle that may help other members of the driving public avoid some land minds.
+Would you please share your experiences when you redeemed your vehicle to help other members of the driving public avoid some land mines?

 [Editor’s note: Sources for this article were NYC DOF; and “The New York City Parking Survival Guide,” by Louis Camporeale, (Parking Pal Company Inc.)]